delphix/dcs-for-azure-templates/documentation/dataflows/filtered_mask_params_df.md

   format, and data that does not
   *  Conditional Split Stream - `ContainsDateFormat` - Stream of data that contains a date format
   * Conditional Split Stream - `DoesNotContainDateFormat` - Stream of data that does not contain a date format
-* `DateFormatHeader` - Aggregate - Create DateFormatAssignment, grouped by output_row (which is always 1),
+* `DateFormatHeader` - Aggregate - Create DateFormatAssignment, grouped by output_row (which is always `1`),
   generating a JSON string that maps a column to its specified date format
-* `NoFormatHeader` - Aggregate - Create NoFormatHeader, that generates a JSON string containing an empty map when all values are null, grouped by output_row (which is always 1)
+* `NoFormatHeader` - Aggregate - Create NoFormatHeader, that generates a JSON string containing an empty map when all values are null, grouped by output_row (which is always `1`)
 * `JoinDateHeaders` - Join - Full outer join both `DateFormatHeader` and `NoFormatHeader` where `output_row` =
   `output_row`
 * `DateFormatHeaderHandlingNulls` - Derived Column - Update column `DateFormatAssignments` to coalesce `DateFormatAssignments`, and `NoFormatHeader` (i.e. if `DateFormatAssignments` is null, take `NoFormatHeader`, which won't be null), similarly with `output_row`
+* `JoinDateAndStringCastingParameters` - Join - Combine date parsing and string casting parameters into one table
-* `RemoveUnnecessaryColumns` - Select - Remove intermediate columns
+* `RemoveUnnecessaryColumns` - Select - Remove redundant columns after joining date format and string casting parameters
+* `ComputeCastingDefaultsIfMissing` - Derived Column - For all casting parameters that are currently `NULL`, set them instead to the empty list, this applies only to columns starting with `ColumnsToCast`
-* `AllMaskingParameters` - Join -Perform an inner join on `output_row` with the output of `RemoveUnnecessaryColumns` - combining all computed masking parameters into the same output stream
+* `AllMaskingParameters` - Join -Perform an inner join on `output_row` with the output of `ComputeCastingDefaultsIfMissing` - Derived Column - combining all computed masking parameters into the same output stream
 * `MaskingParameterOutput` - Sink - Sink results of computing masking parameters to activity output cache

+### ADLS Delimited Modifications
+As ADLS Delimited files have no type information, everything is considered a `string`, and therefore casting it to a string is unnecessary.
+For this reason, the string casting computations are missing, including the following steps:
+* `StringCastingHandling`
+* `FilterToRowsWithStringCasting`
+* `CreateColumnsToCastAsStrings`
+* `CreateColumnsToCastBackParameters`
+* `AggregateColumnsToCastBackParameters`
+* `StringCastingWithAdfType`
+* `CreateColumnsToCastBackTo`
+* `CreateColumnsToCastBackParameters`
+* `AggregateColumnsToCastBackToParameters`
+* `CombineAllStringCastingParameters`
+* `JoinDateAndStringCastingParameters`
+* `ComputeCastingDefaultsIfMissing`